-- Also mentions time spent in Liverpool, England, and Freeland, Pa.
+- Also mentioned time spent in Liverpool, England, and Freeland, Pa.

 - Mihaly was a widower with two children, Anna and John, when he married Illa.